Anglicisation of names: German surnames

 German Americans are the second largest ethnic group in the USA numbering at almost 16 million of US population. with an additional 29 million with some German ancestry.
 Immigration from Germany can be traced back to 1608 (Jamestown, VA), but migration was highest between the mid 19th century and early 20th century.
 From 1876 to 1923, Germany was the largest source of US Immigrants.
 From 1923 to 1970, it was the 2nd largest source of US Immigrants after Italy.

 A formal immigration process channeling immigrants through Ellis Island only began in 1892.
 Immigrants arriving prior to this, did not receive official immigration papers documenting their names.
 This created a fluidity in how families chose to spell their names.

-Legal problems caused by spelling variations in Surnames were addressed by the Land Purchases Act.
-This Act established the principle of idem sonans, that is if differently spelled names "sounded the same," a claim of an unbroken line of ownership could be acknowledged.
-Since preserving the name's sound was legally important, common forms of Surname changes involved spelling adaptations that helped English readers replicate the original German pronunciation.
+Legal problems caused by spelling variations in surnames were addressed by the Land Purchases Act.
+This established the principle of idem sonans, that is, if differently spelled names "sounded the same," a claim of an unbroken line of ownership could be acknowledged.
+Since preserving the name's sound was legally important, common forms of surname changes involved spelling adaptations that helped English readers replicate the original German pronunciation.

 The First and Second World Wars created pockets of xenophobia against German Americans.
-During the same period, The Anti-Saloon league, successfully lobbied the Government to enact prohibition, using racist "us vs them" propaganda against German Americans, who owned a large percentage of American breweries.
+During the same period, the Anti-Saloon League successfully lobbied the Government to enact prohibition, using racist "us vs them" propaganda against German Americans, who owned a large percentage of American breweries.

 During the window of anti-German hostilities in the US, some German Americans chose to blur their connections with their ancestral homeland, by translating part or whole of their surnames into English.
 Once again, translations that limited change in sound were preferred over those that sounded different.
 Relative to the sustained German mass immigration during the 19th and early 20th century, this practice of surname translation was unusual and not very widespread.

 In the 1940s, automobile registration documents, along with widespread implementation of social security, played an important role in stabilizing American surnames by legally documenting most of the US population's names.